Stories

 2021

-“Eating Bitterness,” The Dark Magazine
+“Eating Bitterness,” The Dark

 A girl grows up in a world where all women are born with two mouths.

-✩ Ladies of Horror Fiction Award Finalist
+✩ A Finalist for the 2022 Ladies of Horror Fiction Award

 ✩ Recommended on the HWA Bram Stoker Award Recommended Reading List